mwroffo/pantabot/README.md

-# Panta.js
+# Panta
-Given login credentials for (1) Jira and (2) Github, a USER_OR_ORGANIZATION, a REPO, and a list of valid Jira issue IDs, panta posts the issues (including titles, descriptions, and labels) to https://github.com/USER_OR_ORGANIZATION/REPO.
+If you use both Jira and GitHub to manage your project, use Panta to automate your most mundane tasks:
+1. J2G: To invite collaboration on a Jira issue via GitHub, use Panta's J2G feature to port a jira issue into a specified GitHub repository, maintaining its title, description, labels, and assignee.
+Issues will post under the Github username entered in Settings.
+2. Bulk-Update: When launching a new release, use Panta's Bulk-Update feature to update the milestone of many issues at once.
+3. Settings: Use the settings tab to register your Jira and Github credentials and to specify target repositories for uses of Bulk-Update.

+## Installation:
+Just download and run the executable that corresponds to your operating system: TODO

+## Configuration:
+1. Mandatory: Open Panta and navigate to the 'Settings' tab.
+Enter your organization's valid base URI for your jira instance.
+Securely pair a password with each of your usernames for Jira/Github.
+If you change one or more of your passwords, be sure to do repeat this process, and don't forget to restart Panta for changes to take effect.
+2. Optional: If you want asignees to be ported: copy j2g-username-map-boilerplate.json as j2g-username-map.json, and list the users in your organization, mapping jira-username keys to github-username values.

-## Install:
+## Building from source:
 * install [nodejs](https://nodejs.org/en/download/) _globally_ on your machine:
 * run `node --version` from your terminal to confirm that [NodeJS v7.10.1](https://node.green/#ES2017) or newer is installed .
 * clone this repo: `git clone git@github.com:mwroffo/pantabot.git`
+* run `npm install`
-* run `npm i`
+* run `npm run build-for-ui` or `npm run build-for-cli`
-* should be good to go, but if not, please open an issue with a screenshot of your error message.

-## Configuration:
-1. Configure USERNAMES: Copy config-boilerplate.js as config.js.
-Replace the empty username fields with (1) your valid username for Jira server or Jira cloud, as well as (2) your valid GitHub username.
-Your new issues will show as posted by this username.
-2. Configure PASSWORDS: Run the INSTALL-CONFIG wizard to securely pair a password with each of your usernames. _If a password changes, you must run this tool again._
-3. In the `fetchXML` function in `panta.js`, edit the `url` variable to reflect your Jira instance's XML `HTTPS GET` link.
-4. (Optional) If you want asignees to be ported: copy j2g-username-map-boilerplate.json as j2g-username-map.json, and list the users in your organization, mapping jira-username keys to github-username values.
+* run `npm start` to run the app, or `npm run deploy` to deploy it to an executable compatible with your system.

-## Usage:
+## CLI Usage:
-notation: <required_arg> [optional_arg]

-Port a specified Jira issue into `https://github.com/<GITHUB_USERNAME_OR_ORGANIZATION>/<REPO>`
+The J2G feature is also supported by a CLI.
+If you want to build, extend, or simply use the CLI, do `node run build-for-cli`.

+To port Jira issue(s) into `https://github.com/<owner>/<repo>`, run

-`node panta j2g <GITHUB_USERNAME_OR_ORGANIZATION> <REPO> <JIRA_ISSUE_CODE> [MORE_JIRA_ISSUE_CODES...]`
+`node panta j2g <owner> <repo> <jira_issue_id> [more_jira_issue_ids...]`

-Example: `node panta j2g zowe zlux MVD-3048 MVD-3060`
+Example: `node panta j2g mwroffo pantabot MVD-3048 MVD-3060`.

-Note: 'MVD' is an example of a project prefix.

-Note: <GITHUB_USERNAME_OR_ORGANIZATION> <REPO> indicate the owner and repo where your jira issues will POST; this username is not to be confused with your authentication username.
+Issues post under the username you register by using the UI's settings tab, or by directly editing config.js.

 ## Testing:

 do `npm run build-for-cli` or test scripts will fail.
 In test/panta-test.js, make sure the testURL is correct for your Jira instance.

 ## Namesake:
-A buggy Greek translation.
+Ancient Greek for 'for all time' or 'always', as in "With Panta, the latest issue-updates on your internal project are always available to your open source community."